Jaxcom/messaging-sample-app/README.md

 2. Change some environment variable names to be more relevant.
 3. Remove the `applicationId` from the message payload before writing it to the database.
 4. Remove annoying automatic prefixing of "+1" with phone numbers.
+5. Update client to have a separate text input for the `From` number.
+6. Update server to work with multiple `From` numbers.

 # Bandwidth Messaging API Sample App